 The Two Types of Pruners

 There are two ways that pruner blades cut: bypass-type and anvil-type.
-I’ll describe both here, but you should probably buy and use bypass pruners.
-I’ll explain why in a bit.
+We’ll describe both here, but you should probably buy and use bypass pruners.

 - Bypass pruners, the most common kind, have a single-edged blade that slices past a thick base as it closes.